M111q/unlazy-app/.ai/db-plan.md

 ```

 ### 10.2 AI Feature Storage Design
-- **is_generating**: Boolean flag per user to prevent concurrent AI operations
+- **generating_started_at**: Timestamp per user to prevent concurrent AI operations
   - Prevents multiple simultaneous summary generations
   - Scoped per user, not per session
+  - NULL when no generation in progress
+  - Automatically cleaned up by cleanup_stale_generating_flags() after 5 minutes
-  - Should be reset on completion or timeout
+  - Should be reset to NULL on completion or timeout

 - **summary**: Text field for storing AI-generated content
   - Nullable to indicate no summary exists